 Super Bowl Challenge 2020

 Atlanta, GA.
-Our 6th annual Lung Cancer Survivors Super Bowl Challenge will kick off on November 1, 2019.
-The Challenge concludes at 3amEST on December 30, 2019.
+Our 6th annual Lung Cancer Survivors Super Bowl Challenge kicked off on November 1, 2019, and it concluded at 3amEST on December 30, 2019.
 This unique fund raising challenge gives lung cancer survivors the opportunity to raise funds for public awareness and cutting-edge research that is giving new hope to those battling this often misunderstood disease.
 The top three fundraising Teams, Angela Downs, Lisa Moran,and Team Hope were announced on December 30, 2019.

-Angela Downs will represent Team Draft at Super Bowl 54 and the 29th Taste of the NFL.
+Angie and Jake Downs represented Team Draft at Super Bowl 54 and the 29th Taste of the NFL.

 I’m thrilled to have won the Super Bowl Challenge and, in the process, raised money for lung cancer research.
 Most importantly, I’m very excited to attend the big game as a representative of all those battling lung cancer so we can increase awareness of this horrible disease. ~ Angela Downs

-Lisa Moran will represent Team Draft at the NFL Pro Bowl in Orlando, Florida.
+Lisa Moran and her sister, Heather, represented Team Draft at the NFL Pro Bowl in Orlando, Florida.

-“Team Hope”, Christie Malnati, Kathy Weber and Sandy Shea will represent at the 29th Taste of the NFL in Hollywood, Florida.
+“Team Hope”, Christie Malnati, Kathy Weber and Sandy Shea represented at the 29th Taste of the NFL in Hollywood, Florida.

 The survivors earned the opportunity to share their powerful stories with key individuals with influence from across the country.